 MICHELIN Recommended Restaurants in Orlando

-In addition to the aforementioned honorees, Orlando has 31 MICHELIN Recommended Orlando restaurants, with nine added in 2023.
+In addition to the aforementioned honorees, Orlando has 30 MICHELIN Recommended Orlando restaurants.
 They include:

 “Many people don’t realize the rich, diverse food scene Orlando has,” said Blais about his restaurant’s recognition.
 “Being part of the MICHELIN Guide will hopefully demonstrate that to the rest of the world, and at Four Flamingos we’re honored be a part of this amazing culinary community.”